motionproto/pf2e-reignmaker/docs/systems/check-instance-system.md

 ## Summary

-The unified ActiveCheckInstance system provides:
+The unified OutcomePreview system provides:

 - ✅ Single source of truth for all check state
 - ✅ Clear lifecycle boundaries